dmpcd/dmpcd/README.md

 ## 🌟 Featured Projects

-### ReFreshmate - Automated Air Renewal System
+### 🌀 **ReFreshmate - Automated Air Renewal System**
-Developed an air quality enhancement system for public toilets using sensor integration and microcontroller programming.
+Developed an air quality enhancement system for public toilets using sensor integration and microcontroller programming. 🌬️🚽

-### High Frequency Amplifier
+### 🎵 **High Frequency Amplifier**
-Designed a high-frequency amplifier capable of driving an 8-ohm speaker across a frequency range of 20kHz to 100kHz.
+Designed a high-frequency amplifier capable of driving an 8-ohm speaker across a frequency range of 20kHz to 100kHz. 🎚️🔊

-### Smart Medibox
+### 💊 **Smart Medibox**
-Executed a smart medibox system with real-time monitoring and remote access via a Node-RED dashboard.
+Executed a smart medibox system with real-time monitoring and remote access via a Node-RED dashboard. 📦📈

-### FPGA UART Design
+### ⚙️ **FPGA UART Design**
-Developed and implemented a UART transceiver on FPGA using Verilog, complete with a functional testbench.
+Developed and implemented a UART transceiver on FPGA using Verilog, complete with a functional testbench. 💻🔧

-### PM 2.5 Dust Sensor
+### 🌫️ **PM 2.5 Dust Sensor**
-Designed and developed a dust sensor for industrial environments, focusing on PM 2.5 detection and real-time data processing.
+Designed and developed a dust sensor for industrial environments, focusing on PM 2.5 detection and real-time data processing. 🏭📉

 ## 🎗 Volunteering & Leadership
 - **Committee Member** - IEEE ComSoc Student Branch Chapter of UoM